So, you want to buy a puppy, but not quite sure about the breed?

 Sure, you’ve found the breed you want to own, and it fits your lifestyle and personal preferences like a glow.

-But, before you actually cash out a certain amount of cash, it’s best to get familiar with some rather important facts about these puppies.
+But, before you cash out a certain amount of cash, it’s best to get familiar with some rather important facts about these puppies.

 What price are the Barbet puppies?